sinarueeger/statistical-genetics-resources/statgen-data.md

 -->

 ## Types of data
-The statistical methods mentioned in the Section [before](#beyond-gwas) use either *individual data* or an aggregated form called *summary statistics*.
-A-C in Figure below illustrate the difference between individual and aggregated data in terms of information loss.
+The statistical methods use either *individual data* or an aggregated form called *summary statistics*.
+A-C in Figure below illustrates the difference between individual and aggregated data in terms of information loss.
 Most importantly, because of privacy restrictions, the LD structure between markers cannot be retrieved anymore, once the data is aggregated and published, and thus has to be estimated from external data.

 ### Individual data vs. summary statistics